TheDigitalCatOnline/blog_source/pelican/content/tdd-in-python-with-pytest-part-5.markdown

 ### A warm-up example

-Clone the repository [lgiordani/fileinfo](https://github.com/lgiordani/fileinfo) and move to the `develop` branch.
-The `master` branch contains the full solution, and I use it to maintain the repository, but if you want to code along you need to start from scratch.
+Clone the repository `fileinfo` that you can find [here](https://github.com/lgiordani/fileinfo) and move to the `develop` branch.
+As I did for the `simple_calculator`, the `master` branch contains the full solution, and I use it to maintain the repository, but if you want to code along you need to start from scratch.
 If you prefer, you can clearly clone it on GitHub and make your own copy of the repository.

 ``` sh
 git clone https://github.com/lgiordani/fileinfo